How to Trade Bitcoin - Step-by-Step Guide

 Have a risk management strategy, including stop-loss orders and limit-close orders among others.
 These will lock in profits or close positions if the trade goes against you.
 Beginners can see how these features work by using the demo accounts available on most platforms.
 When ready, start trading by placing your first trade on Bitcoin.

-Find the Right Place to Trade Bitcoin
+Find the Right Place to Trade BTC

 Bitcoin Trading Explained